 The Barker Inlet Power Station will improve South Australia's energy reliability.
 As the state increases its renewable energy generation, sites like Barker Inlet are an important part of the energy mix.

-The proposed Barker Inlet Power Station will be located on Torrens Island, alongside the AGL Torrens Island Power Station site, 18km from Adelaide’s CBD.
+The Barker Inlet Power Station will be located on Torrens Island, alongside the AGL Torrens Island Power Station site, 18km from Adelaide’s CBD.

 In July 2017, we announced a $295 million investment to develop a 210 MW reciprocating engine power station, the Barker Inlet Power Station.
 This station would sit alongside our Torrens Island Power Station site near Adelaide, South Australia.

 The Barker Inlet Power Station will comprise 12 reciprocating engines capable of generating approximately 18 MW of output each.
 The engines operate at high efficiency and with a lower heat rate than other forms of fast-start plants currently available.
 The station will also be capable of operating at full capacity within five minutes, providing a rapid response to changes in renewable generation supply.

 The Barker Inlet Power Station will replace two of the four Torrens A turbines, which we will progressively mothball from September 2019.
 The four Torrens B generating units will continue to operate as normal.